Perhaps the best way to introduce this book is to recall the first encounter I had

 I talked to

 him again at the "Bell Mountain Lighted Driving Range and Par 3 Course", when he was there on Tuesday's for the 7:00 pm skins game, and found that he was unbiased to anything worth knowing, and his broad forehead appeared made for thinking.
-It seemed to be
+It seemed also

 He would quote Aeschylus, for example, that "one who is just of his own free will shall not lack for happiness, and will never come to utter ruin".
 Somehow from him it did not sound too awkward.